cjphawes/multiple-choice-quiz/README.md

 - As a frequent user, I would like to have the option of choosing a variety of quizzes in different subject areas.
 - As a frequent user, I would love to play and compete against my friends and family or random users.

+---

 ### Features

+There are three container elements inside the HTML structure:

+- The [Welcome container](#home-page), displaying the button to start the game.
+- The [Game container](#the-quiz---before-selection), displaying the actual quiz elements that the user will interact with.
+- The [Results container](#the-results), displaying the users final results of their game, with the option of restarting if wishing too.

 #### Home Page